Last updated 2018-08-25

 2. Ensure that an exam session has been scheduled.
 Liase with me (ZS6EZ) if you are interested.
 Once we have at least four takers, we'll schedule the session.

-3. Pay your entry fee into the account:
+3. Once you know which session you'll attend, pay your entry fee into the account:

 Electronic payments are preferred, as cash or cheque payments attract horrible fees.
 If you make the payment less than a week before the session, please bring a printed payment notice with you as your payment may not have been detected in the account before the exam.
 The exam fee will be R 220, unless there is a substantial change in the exchange rate.